denis-sokolov/portent/README.md

 Set a theme color for your website to use whenever it is possible to customize browser chrome with `{% set themeColor='blue' %}`.
 Any CSS color or syntax works.

 ### Images
-Images in `/img` will become part of your website.
+Images in `img` will become part of your website.

 ### Static
-Everything in `/static` will become part of your website.
+Everything in `static` will become part of your website.
 Use this to host fonts, videos, other resources of the sort.

 ## Usage